Support Yale Repertory Theatre and be part of an enduring legacy.

 The Dwight/Edgewood Project is an arts enrichment program that fosters creativity and self-esteem among middle school students from Barnard Environmental Studies Magnet School in New Haven.
-The Project pairs local students with Yale School of Drama artists who serve as mentors and help participants unlock their artistic potential.
+The Project pairs local students with David Geffen School of Drama at Yale artists who serve as mentors and help participants unlock their artistic potential.
 The Dwight/Edgewood Project has reached hundreds of young people since its founding in 1995, and your gift will ensure the program’s success for years to come.

 At Yale Rep, we are committed to ensuring that all patrons have the best possible theatergoing experience, which is why we have the most comprehensive accessibility services program in Connecticut.
 Your philanthropy helps us to offer a broad range of services including assistive listening devices, large-print and Braille playbills, and service animal accommodation at every show, plus open captioned and audio described performances.
 Our concierge staff is trained in accessibility awareness and provision and any patron can contact Yale Rep to create an individualized theatergoing plan.
 Help us continue to make theatre more inclusive by making a gift to our accessibility programs.

-We invite you to join Yale School of Drama Legacy Partners, a society of alumni, family, and friends who have included Yale Rep and Yale School of Drama in their estate plans or through other planned gifts.
+We invite you to join David Geffen School of Drama Legacy Partners, a society of alumni, family, and friends who have included Yale Rep and David Geffen School of Drama in their estate plans or through other planned gifts.
 Planned gifts offer tax advantages while allowing you to make generous philanthropic contributions.
 Donors who remember Yale Rep in this manner ensure that the theatre has a bright future.
-You are eligible for membership in Yale School of Drama Legacy Partners if you have named Yale Rep as a beneficiary of your will or trust, life income gift, IRA, or other retirement plan, life insurance policy, or other planned gift.
+You are eligible for membership in David Geffen School of Drama Legacy Partners if you have named Yale Rep as a beneficiary of your will or trust, life income gift, IRA, or other retirement plan, life insurance policy, or other planned gift.
 For more information, contact Deborah Berman, Director of Development and Alumni Affairs, 203.432.2890.